delabassee/java-lab/lab5-conference-app.md

 Here are some simple tips that might be useful in the course of this Lab.

+* The left bar is used to navigate within the current exercise.
+The right bar is used to navigate between exercises.
+If it is too obtrusive, just hide it.

 * To switch between branches, use `git branch checkout {target-branch}`, ex. `git branch checkout lab10`

 * To list branches: `git branch -a`

-* A branch contains the solution of the preceding Lab.
+* Any given branch contains the solutions of the preceding exercises.
 If you are lost just checkout the n+1 branch and check your code.

 * You can also browse branches' content directly on [GitHub](https://github.com/delabassee/odl-java-hol/branches)⛔ (make repo public!)

-* During this lab, you will do simple Java coding so you won't use a Java IDE.
-Instead you will use the simple `nano` texteditor.
+* During this lab, you will only do simple Java coding so you won't use a Java IDE.
+Instead, you will use the versatile `nano` text editor.
+Here are some of its important key shortcuts.

 	* <kbd>Control</kbd> <kbd>x</kbd> : Exit
 	* <kbd>Control</kbd> <kbd>o</kbd> : Save